Do Canadian securities laws apply to cryptocurrencies?

 The value of a cryptocurrency is often determined solely by the public’s interest in it and current levels of supply and demand.
 There is often no inherent value to it.
 Media coverage of a cryptocurrency can have a major impact on its value over a short period of time without any organization or mechanism mitigating volatility.
 The price of a cryptocurrency may be driven primarily or solely by speculative demand that may be unsustainable.
 The resulting volatility can result in dramatic fluctuations in the value of your investment.
+Further, publicly available reports have suggested that trading on some platforms is overstated and fake, creating unreliable pricing information and misrepresenting the level of interest.
 A collapse in demand for a cryptocurrency may result in you losing all or most of your investment.

 Liquidity: It may not be easy or cost-effective to trade your cryptocurrency for another cryptocurrency or for money that is legal tender.
 There is limited liquidity in some cryptocurrencies and prices and bid-ask spreads (that is, the spread between the price sought by a seller and the price offered by a buyer) may vary widely across cryptocurrency trading platforms.
 Cryptocurrency trading platforms may limit or suspend trading, or there may be limitations or suspensions imposed on funding and withdrawals from accounts.
 These risks may limit your ability to liquidate your investment on a timely basis or without significant expense.

-Loss through fraud, theft or hacking: Cryptocurrencies are intangible assets susceptible to loss through theft, hacking and the compromising or loss of digital wallets and keys.
+Loss through fraud, theft or hacking: Cryptocurrencies are represented digitally and as such are susceptible to loss through theft, hacking and the compromising or loss of digital wallets and keys.
+Further, there is a risk that software code behind the crypto asset may not actually function as it is represented and/or it may be subject to change.
 Since cryptocurrencies are typically sold online, their creation and sale may be by persons located in foreign jurisdictions making it difficult for law enforcement agencies to monitor or take action.
 Additionally, because trading in cryptocurrencies is largely anonymous, it can attract parties engaged in illegal businesses and with unscrupulous practices.
 These characteristics make cryptocurrencies attractive to those intending to perpetrate scams and fraud.
 These risks could result in the loss of your investment.

 Starting a business involving cryptocurrencies

-Whether you are looking to deal or advise in cryptocurrencies or start a cryptocurrency trading platform, please review the CSA Staff Notice 46-307 Cryptocurrency Offerings to understand the obligations and securities laws applicable to your business.
+If you are looking to deal or advise in cryptocurrencies or start a cryptocurrency trading platform, please refer to to the ASCs section on Financial innovation in the capital markets.